gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/pcsx-reloaded.md

 ## Installation

-The last stable version was released 2015-09-25 and can be [installed](install "install"){.wikilink} with the `{{AUR|pcsxr}}`{=mediawiki} package.
+The last stable version was released 2015-09-25 and can be [installed](install "wikilink") with the `{{AUR|pcsxr}}`{=mediawiki} package.
 The `{{AUR|pcsxr-git}}`{=mediawiki} package allows the installation of the development version, the latest commit having taken place in 2017.